 *The prices mentioned above are from registered travel agencies in Cusco that pay fair wages to the staff and that take responsible travel (more or less) seriously.

-Don’t forget that, if you plan on visiting Machu Picchu independently, you also need to budget for an overnight stay in Aguas Calientes, which can cost from $25 USD for a very basic hostel, to over $800 USD for luxury lodgings.
+Don’t forget that, if you plan on visiting Machu Picchu independently, you also need to budget in an overnight stay in Aguas Calientes, which can cost anywhere from $25 USD for a very basic hostel, to over $800 USD for luxury lodgings.

-You’ll also need to consider food, which should cost anywhere from $5 to $20 for a meal and, the transfers from and to the bus or train station.
+You’ll also need to consider food, which should cost anywhere from $5 to $20 for a meal and, the transfers to and from the bus or train station.

 Fancy taking the stress out of planning your Machu Picchu trip?